FudanVI/FudanOCR/text-gestalt/README.md

 ## TODO List
 * [x] Publish pre-trained weights and logs
 * [x] Make this paper publicly available
 * [ ] Upload more datasets and stroke-level decomposition rules
+* [ ] Upload the setups of more recognizers like ASTER, NRTR, etc.

 ## Dependencies
 Build up an environment with python3.6, and download corresponding libraries with pip
 ```python